Oil ends with biggest monthly loss since Dec '08

 Mario Draghi, president of the European Central Bank, warned that the ECB could not fill the vacuum created by the lack of action by national governments.

-Spain's center-right government has so far failed to spell out how it plans to finance a 23.5 billion euro ($29 billion) rescue of Bankia (BKIA.MC), the country's fourth largest lender.
+Spain's center-right government has so far failed to spell out how it plans to finance a 23.5 billion euro rescue of Bankia (BKIA.MC), the country's fourth largest lender.

 GASOLINE FALLS, JOBS DATA AWAITED